tjhallum/GPT-3-Q_and_A-Bot/README.md

 9. Retrieve your API key: https://beta.openai.com/account/api-keys

-10. Add this line to your .env file: OPENAI_API_KEY = your-secret-api-key
+10. Add this line to your .env file: OPENAI_API_KEY = the-secret-api-key-you-just-retrieved

 11. Save the .env file